 When I began to see pink Valentine’s Day stuff flying across my screen about three weeks ago, I wanted to share something about making it boy-friendly.
 My six-year old son told me that Valentine’s Day is the most “humongous holiday of the year”, after Christmas and Halloween.
 He probably has a future at Martha Stewart Omnimedia.

-I asked Meagan Francis, The Happiest Mom, to help me out.
+I asked Meagan Francis (AKA The Happiest Mom) from the Life Listened podcast network, to help me out.
 Meagan has four sons (and a daughter) and is someone I trust to keep things simple.

 She used her expertise on little boys to identify five sweet activities for moms and their boys for Valentine’s Day.
 While Meagan worried that these ideas are not so out of the box, I want to remind us all that our little boys have not “been there, done that.”
 The whole world is new to them.